wortback/DiaLogUE/README.md

 ## Installation

-1. Install this extension from the VS Code Marketplace (if published) or
+1. Switch to **packages** branch in this repository
-2. Download the `.vsix` package and install via **Extensions: Install from VSIX...** in Visual Studio Code.
+2. Download the desired version `.vsix` package and install via **Extensions: Install from VSIX...** in Visual Studio Code.

 ## Usage

 Simply open `.dgl` files in Visual Studio Code.
-The syntax highlighting will be applied automatically, making it easier to write and maintain your dialogue scripts.
+The syntax highlighting will be applied automatically, making writing and maintaining your dialogue scripts easier.

 ---